 Tom Brady to 49ers?
 Mike Florio speculates QB could ditch retirement

-Florio speculates Brady still could ditch retirement for 49ers originally appeared on NBC Sports Bayarea
+Florio speculates Brady still could ditch retirement for 49ers originally appeared on NBC Sports Boston

 Tom Brady officially retired from the NFL on Feb.
 1, but one NFL pundit still believes the future Hall of Fame quarterback could wind up in the Bay Area.